mjcraighead/make-py/README.md

 # make.py - a fast, minimalistic, Python-based build tool
 **make.py** is a lightweight build system written in Python.

-Build rules are defined in `rules.py` scripts - ordinary Python files - giving you expressive power, composability, and simplicity all in one place.
+Build rules are defined in `rules.py` scripts: ordinary Python files that give you expressive power, composability, and simplicity all in one place.

 Unlike many build tools that invent their own DSLs, make.py lets you write your build logic directly in Python (within a controlled subset, see below).
-The result is a tool that's **fast**, **reliable**, and **pleasant to use**, while staying **small enough to understand**.
+The result is a tool that's **fast**, **reliable**, and **pleasant to use**, but still **small enough to understand**.

 ## ✨ Highlights